YUHAO-corn/prompt-master-extension/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] I have searched existing issues to ensure this bug hasn't been reported
 - [ ] I have provided all the required information above
 - [ ] I can reproduce this bug consistently
-- [ ] This bug is related to the Prompt Master Extension functionality
+- [ ] This bug is related to the Aetherflow extension functionality